 Last but not least, we want to highlight a very special property of titanium: it is hypoallergenic (this is why most of medical prosthesis are made of this extraordinary material).
 If you suffer from any allergy to precious metals, the jewels of our Nautilus Collection may be a safe option for you because each and every part chosen to manufacture is made of titanium (including chain, clasps, ear nuts, etc.).

-Explore this collection now (just click the link or the image below): Nautilus Collection by Decimononic.
+Explore this collection now (just click the link): Nautilus Collection by Decimononic.